 You do not have to provide a medical report if you have previously provided a satisfactory medical report which is still applicable.

-You can download medical report form D.501 here (pdf) (it must be printed back to back on one page).
-It is available from your Motor Taxation Office.
+You can download the medical report form here (pdf) (it must be printed back to back on one page).
+It is also available from NDLS centres.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.